ivangabriele/clamav-desktop/CONTRIBUTING.md

 Our official `feat`, `fix`, `perf`, `refactor`, `style` & `test` scopes are:

-- `cloud`: Any change impacting the Cloud screen
+- `cloud`: Any change impacting the Cloud screen.
-- `config`: Any change impacting the Config screen
+- `dashboard`: Any change impacting the Dashboard screen.
-- `dashboard`: Any change impacting the Dashboard screen
+- `scanner`: Any change impacting the Scanner screen.
-- `scanner`: Any change impacting the Scanner screen
+- `settings`: Any change impacting the Settings screen.